QM36/test/Letter of recommendation for Meng Qu.md

 as the third round of interview for interns,
 I had a half-hour telephone interview with Meng Qu.
 In the conversation,
-I knew that she majors in software engineering at UESTC and indeed she has a solid foundation in this field.
+I discovered that she majors in software engineering at UESTC and indeed has a solid foundation in this field.
 Combined with Meng Qu's good communication skills, I decided to hire her.

 Meng Qu joined my team in November 2019.
 So far,
-she has been doing the web scene of IM（our main project that is an instant messaging tool https://cloud.tencent.com/product/im）.
+she has been working on the web scene of IM (our main project is an instant messaging tool https://cloud.tencent.com/product/im).
-I found that she can quickly start the project, which may be related to her previous internship experience in other companies.
+I found that she can quickly start on projects that may be related to her previous internship experience in other companies.
 She can precisely grasp the difficulties and core of the project.
 In the first two weeks,
 she quickly solved an issue raised by a client in one day: